diofant/diofant/docs/tutorial/simplification.rst

 .. note::

-   In SymPy, as in Python and most programming languages, ``log`` is the natural logarithm, also known as ``ln``.
-SymPy automatically provides an alias ``ln = log`` in case you forget this.
+   In Diofant, as in Python and most programming languages, ``log`` is the natural logarithm, also known as ``ln``.
+Diofant automatically provides an alias ``ln = log`` in case you forget this.

     >>> ln(x)